ashley-yihui-lee/honolulu-tuna/README.md

 3. **Data Analysis**
    - Use Python and Pandas to load, view, and process the data, extracting meaningful insights and performing calculations.

+4. **Data Visualization**
+   - Use Datawrapper to visualize the findings.

 ---